nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   in the displayed Participant list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

-* The name must contain only alphanumeric characters.
+* The name must contain only alphanumeric characters and is case-insensitive e.g., `Alice` will match `alice`
+* The phone number should only have numbers, and must be at least 3-digits long.
+* Emails should be of the form `local-part@domain`.
+The full list of constraints can be found [here](#valid-emails).
+* The address does not have any constraints.
 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

-* If a participant is edited in a way such that their attributes (name, phone number, email, address, birth date) would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
+* If a participant is edited in a way such that their attributes (name, phone number, email, address, birthdate) would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
-* A participant is not considered duplicate as long as one of their attributes is different.
+* A participant is not considered duplicate if at least one of their attributes is different.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` - Edits the phone number and email address of the 1st Participant
+*  `edit 1 p/91234567 e/johndoe@example.com d/1999-10-09` - Edits the phone number, email address and birthdate of the
-   in the displayed Participant list to be `91234567` and `johndoe@example.com` respectively.
+   1st Participant  in the displayed Participant list to be `91234567`, `johndoe@example.com` and `1999-10-09`
+   respectively.
 *  `edit 2 n/Betsy Crower` - Edits the name of the 2nd Participant in the displayed Participant list to be `Betsy Crower`.